 Definition of Entrepreneur

 An entrepreneur is someone who develops a new business idea or concept and sees it through to completion.
 He is the one who bears the risks and uncertainties of the business.
-A Startup Company is the entrepreneur’s venture, and it is developed for the first time in terms of an idea, innovation, or business method.
+A Startup Company is an entrepreneur’s venture that is developed for the first time in terms of an idea, innovation, or business method.

 He or she is always the market leader, no matter how many competitors arrive later.
 Their position will not change.

 Entrepreneurs are well-known for their inventiveness.
 They are in charge of bringing in new ideas and managing resources.
-They offer products and services that make a positive impact on the world.
+They offer products and services that have a positive impact on the world.

 The Key Differences Between a Businessman and an Entrepreneur